Merge Options

 Using MergeOptions

-The following example illustrates creating a MergeOptions instance and defining several of its properties.
+The following example illustrates creating a MergeOptions instance and setting several of its properties to false so they exclude the specified elements.

 options.Outlines = false;